-As eggs became demonised as high-cholesterol food, The Victorian Egg Board enlisted the services of artist, author and television chef Peter Russell-Clarke to promote their product.
-He published an Egg Cook Book in 1979 and it is claimed that sales of eggs rose 5% in three years.
+As question marks were raised about eggs as high-cholesterol food, The Victorian Egg Board enlisted the services of artist, author and television chef Peter Russell-Clarke to promote their product.
+He published an Egg Cook Book in 1979 and it is claimed that sales of eggs rose 5 per cent in three years.
+More

 The first supermarket to adopt barcode scanning in Australia was SIMS supermarket in Melbourne’s western suburbs.
 It’s not recorded which product was the first to be scanned.
 Manufacturers and retailers formed the Australian Product Numbering Association in 1978 and, by 1986, 90 per cent of grocery items sold in Australia carried barcodes.

 Chicken salt is as Australian as Vegemite, although with a shorter history.
 It was invented by Peter Brinkworth in the early 1970s, as seasoning for the roast chickens he sold in his Gawler, South Australia, chicken shop.
 The Mitani family bought Brinkworth’s business in 1979 and, with it, acquired the recipe for chicken salt.
 The seasoning went on to become the preferred sprinkle for hot chips across Australia.
 In 1979, Mitani began to sell the product commercially to the take-away food industry.
 More